siminsadanandan/perft/README.md

 # PERFT - Bunch of utilities in docker

-An alpine based Docker image with utilites telnet, curl, jq
+An alpine based Docker image with utilites telnet, curl, jq.

-** How to build the docker image in a unrestricted env? **
+_How to build the docker image in a unrestricted env?

 You can use the provided Dockerfile to build the image.